 It’s not uncommon to get stressed or overreact over the smallest or biggest things, that’s human nature…

-but wouldn’t it be nice to be cool, calm and collected when everything starts to spin out of control and you can’t seem to get a grip on anything?
+But wouldn’t it be nice to remain cool, calm and collected when everything starts to spin out of control and you can’t seem to get a grip on anything?

 The secret to your Zen is out there, you just need to find the one that suits you best.

 - when you feel forced or intimidated into doing something you’d rather not.

 - when you feel swamped by work or competing deadlines.

 - the high expectations you put on yourself to perform or it could be the expectations others put on you.